-You may be considering starting a private foundation for a number of reasons.
+You may be considering starting a private foundation for several reasons.

 Maybe you recently sold a business, have a large, illiquid asset to donate or are contemplating retirement.
 Perhaps you and your family are ready to invest in social causes you care about.

-When the time is right, understanding how to start a private foundation and create alternative giving vehicles to accomplish your goals are vital to your decisionmaking process.
+When the time is right, understanding how to start a foundation and alternative giving options are vital to accomplishing your goals.

 According to the Council on Foundations, “private foundation” is the umbrella term that includes corporate, independent, family and operating foundations.
-These independent legal entities make grants from their charitable investments, which consist of funds coming from one source or a small list of sources, such as an individual, family or corporation.
+These independent legal entities make grants from their charitable investments, consisting of funds from one source or a small list of sources, such as an individual, family or corporation.

 The fund is managed by the foundation’s own appointed trustees or directors.